U-Labs/ULabs.VBulletinEntity/README.md

 installation runs in parallel or any other software modifies the database from outside.

 ## Data Access Layer
-You can choose between two ways of accessing VB data:
+You can choose between three ways of accessing VB data:

 ### [Low level DbContext](./ULabs.VBulletinEntity/VBDbContext.cs)